-The UA Institute for LGBT Studies promotes LGBTQ research,
+The UA Institute for LGBT Studies promotes LGBTQ research, curricula and public programming.

 The Institute was founded as The Committee on Lesbian/Gay/Bisexual Studies at the University of Arizona in 1993, Its formation was inspired by feminist science scholar Donna Haraway's visit as a Rockefeller Humanities Resident Scholar, and from the beginning it has been dedicated to interdisciplinary intellectual community development.
 The Committee was formally re-established as the UA Institute for LGBT Studies on Oct 11, 2007.